-Oregon is a location chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
-Project E3 will partner with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.
+Oregon was chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
+Project E3 partnered with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in this community.

 Oregon is in the Pacific Northwest on the West Coast.
 It is primarily rural state and is one of the most geographically diverse states with volcanoes, dense evergreen and mixed forests, many bodies of water, high deserts, and semi-arid shrub lands.
 The generally mild climate and variety of natural landscapes makes Oregon a beautiful and popular place to visit.

 Oregon’s economy is mainly driven by agriculture, fishing, and hydroelectric power.
 It is also one of the largest timber producers in the United States.

 The state-federal vocational rehabilitation system in Oregon faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
 Project E3 provided intensive technical assistance to two regions of the state: